 The government documents collection includes all types of government publications in all formats.
-The SU Libraries has been a part of the Federal Depository Library Program for 135 years since it was designated by US Representative Frank Hiscock on Feb 7, 1878.
-We currently select 70% of all documents available to depository libraries.
+The Syracuse University Libraries has been a part of the Federal Depository Library Program for more than 140 years since it was designated by US Congressional Representative Frank Hiscock on Feb 7, 1878.
+We currently select 62% of all documents available to depository libraries.
 We also collect other government publications that include:

-The collection includes over 500,000 paper items, thousands of items in electronic format, over 4,000 CD-ROMS and DVDs, and over 1 million microfiche.
+The collection includes over 500,000 paper items, thousands of items in electronic format, over 4,000 CD-DVDs, and over 2 million microfiche.
 Materials are located on the 3rd floor of Bird Library.
 Most government publications can be searched for by using the Classic Catalog or SUMMON

 This library is a congressionally designated depository for U.S. government documents.
 Public access to the government documents collection is guaranteed by public law.
 (Title 44 United States Code)

-For Documents information on CD-ROMs and DVDs there is a stand-alone CD-ROM computer available for use in the GSIC lab across from the 3rd floor service desk.
+For federal documents information on CD and DVD there is a stand-alone computer with a CD/DVD player available for use.
+Just ask at the 3rd floor service desk.